sekhavati/crystalline/README.md

 crystalline.arrays.sort(...);
 ```

 # API Reference
-The library organises its functions into categories based on the type of object they primarily operate on.
-The category dictates
+The library organises its functions into categories based on the type of variable they primarily operate on.
+The category
-what the functions first parameter is.
+indicates what the functions first parameter is.
 Functions are always [pure](https://en.wikipedia.org/wiki/Pure_function).
 Vocabulary is reused across categories to reduce the learning curve.

 - [Arrays](#arrays)